suyuan32/simple-admin-doc/src/guide/quick-start/codegen/rpc_example.md

   -g, --group string               The group name for logic. e.g. user -h, --help                       help for ent
   -i, --i18n                       Whether to use i18n
+  -x, --import_prefix string       Import paths' prefix is only used when the service in sub folder, such as core service's api and rpc
   -m, --model string               The model name for generating e.g. user, if it is empty, generate codes for all models in schema directory
       --multiple                   Generated in multiple rpc service mode -o, --output string              The output path